You are here

 Frederick Lurmann, MS (cochair) Manager of Exposure Assessment Studies, Sonoma Technology, Inc., Petaluma, California

-Richard Atkinson, PhD Reader in Epidemiology, Population Health Research Institute and MRC-PHE Centre for Environment and Health, St. George’s, University of London, UK
+Richard Atkinson, PhD Professor of Epidemiology, Population Health Research Institute, St. George University of London, UK

 Jeffrey Brook, PhD Assistant Professor, Occupational and Environmental Health Division, Dalla Lana School of Public Health, University of Toronto, Canada; Member, HEI Research Committee